phax/as2-peppol/README.md

 # News and Noteworthy

+* v3.0.4 - 2019-03-22
+    * Updated to as2-lib 4.2.2
 * v3.0.3 - 2018-11-26
     * Requires ph-commons 9.2.0
     * Includes ph-bdve 5.1.0 with PEPPOL validation 3.7.0
 * v3.0.2 - 2018-06-28
     * Updated to ph-commons 9.1.2
     * Updated to as2-lib 4.1.0
     * Updated ph-bdve to 5.0
     * Removed mandatory dependency to ph-bdve-simplerinvoicing
 * v3.0.1 - 2018-04-05
     * Updated to as2-lib 4.0.2 fixing usage of BC PKCS 12 keystore instead of JDK PKCS 12 keystore
     * Exceptions in MDN processing are now propagated to the outside world
 * v3.0.0 - 2018-02-12
     * Updated to ph-commons 9.0.1
     * The `StandardBusinessDocument` send out, uses the default XML namespace prefix ("") instead of "sh"
     * Updated to BouncyCastle 1.59
     * Arbitrary key store types can now be used for sending (no more limitation to PKCS12)
 * v2.0.7 - 2017-07-27
     * Added possibility to customize `Content-Transfer-Encoding` used
     * Using ph-bdve 3.2.0 which improves validation artefact ClassLoader handling
 * v2.0.6 - 2017-06-19
     * Updated to ph-bdve 3.1.3 for XSLT validation fix
 * v2.0.5 - 2017-05-23
     * Added possibility to provide a custom namespace context
 * v2.0.4 - 2017-05-18
     * Updated to ph-bdve 3.1.0 (PEPPOL validation 3.4.0)
 * v2.0.3 - 2017-03-20
     * Improved customizability of `AS2ClientBuilder`
 * v2.0.2 - 2017-03-01
     * Using ph-bdve 3 for validation
 * v2.0.1 - 2017-01-16
     * Just a new release with no new features
     * Binds to ph-commons 8.6.x
 * v2.0.0 - 2016-08-22
     * Updated to JDK 8

 # Configuration